Purchase Negotiations Underway

 Photos of the Gunilda by Becky Kagan Schott.

-A French citizen, who once lived in the U.S., came across a Harkness family photo album at a flea market.
-The photo album was embossed with the word, “Gunilda” on the front cover [you may be prompted to obtain an Adobe program to view the photos, click on the large photo of the Gunilda on the front page to enter the site].
+A Harkness family photo album was found by chance at a New York City flea market, years after the sinking of the “Gunilda.”
+The photo album was embossed with the word, “Gunilda” on the front cover.
 The album is full of high quality photos of life aboard ship as the Gunilda cruised the Western Hemisphere, from Martinique in the Caribean, to the East Coast, to the Great Lakes.
 The album conveys a sense of family and gracious, liesurely living aboard a beautiful yacht.

 A browse through these photos of life aboard Gunilda during her extensive voyages is well worth it.
 The underwater photos of Jitka Hanakova and Becky Kagan Schott, of the same vessel, over 106 years later are also worth purusing.
 Enjoy.